 Witness the submission of human energy into nature at Manikarnika Ghat.

 Fancy a burning ghat?
 Then, come to Manikarnika Ghat to witness the Hindu cremation ceremony.
-A glimpse of this ceremony laden with numerous customs and traditions(that helps the soul attain Nirvana) is both gratifying and daunting at the very same time.
+A glimpse of this ceremony laden with numerous customs and traditions(that help the soul attain Nirvana) is both gratifying and daunting at the very same time.

-It is the oldest and most revered spiritual sites in Varanasi.
+It is the oldest and most revered spiritual site in Varanasi.
 People believe that this ghat is blessed by the powers of the divinities and we second that.
 Take it from the numerous tales behind its existence.
 One of which states that the destroyer Shiva himself dug a well above its step.